 The easiest way to prevent flies from biting your dog is to keep your dog clean.
 Regular cleanings can go a long way.
-Make sure to use dog approved shampoo every time you wash their coat.
-In between washings, brush your dog’s coat to eliminate matts and buildup.
+Make sure to use dog-approved shampoo every time you wash their coat.
+In between washings, brush your dog’s coat to eliminate mats and grime buildup.
 This will prevent dirt, mud, or skin buildup, which are all common food sources for flies.

 2. Clean Your Dog’s Waste

 Another really effective and easy way to prevent flies from coming near your dog is to make sure all of your dog’s waste is cleaned up in your yard.
 Flies and other critters especially are drawn to waste for a food source and laying eggs.
 This can lead to a full-blown infestation.

 Clean up the waste regularly to prevent flies from being attracted to your house in the first place.
 This will keep the flies away at large, helping to prevent them from biting your dog.

 3. Keep Your Home Clean